HOME

 CZECHOSLOVAKIA, 1966, the 4th centenary of the Research Library in Olomouc, Scott 1412

-In 1566 a Jesuit Academy was founded in Olomouc and with it a library.
-In 1573 the Academy was raised to the status of a University, the second university in the Czech Lands after Charles University in Prague.
-Jesuits ran the University until the Suppression 200 years later.
-After the Suppression, in 1775, the University and its library were taken over by the state.
+In 1566 a Jesuit academy was founded in Olomouc and with it a library.
+In 1573 the academy was raised to the status of a university, the second university in the Czech Lands after Charles University in Prague.
+Jesuits ran the university until the Suppression 200 years later.
+After the Suppression, in 1775, the university and its library were taken over by the state.
 It began to be shut down in 1848 to punish the students for their role in the revolution and by 1860 had ceased to operate.
 The Faculty of Theology, however, together with the University Library, continued in existence.
-In 1946 the Czechoslovak National Assembly voted to reestablish the University and gave it the name Palacký University.
+In 1946 the Czechoslovak National Assembly voted to reestablish the university and gave it the name Palacký University.
 The library attached to the original academy and the university has become a public library, the second oldest and the third largest library of its kind in the Czech Republic.
 The above stamp in 1966 celebrated its 400th anniversary.

 Bethlehem Chapel, Prague